heroku/devcenter-java/README.md

     :::term
     $ mvn package

-Start you app locally by setting the PORT environment variable:
+Start you app locally by setting the PORT environment variable and running the generated webapp script:

 On Mac & Linux: